pub / www.jayvii.de

 4 date: "2023-04-07"

-5 description: "How I create atomic encrypted backups via gocryptfs and rsync"
+5 summary: "How I create atomic encrypted backups via gocryptfs and rsync"

 6 tags: ["backup", "encryption", "tech"]